pavelkral/OSx86/README.md

 ## osx86

-Really basic (hobby) os for x86 inspired by osdev wiki and Brian's kernel develpment.
+Really basic (hobby) OS for x86 inspired by osdev wiki and Brian's kernel develpment.